Environmentally relevant activities—Prescribed

 What licence or permit do I need?

-To conduct a prescribed ERA you will require an environmental authority.
+To conduct a prescribed environmentally relevant activity (ERA) you will require an environmental authority (EA).

 If the activity you are proposing to undertake is also listed as a concurrence activity in schedule 2 of the Environmental Protection Regulation 2008 (has a ‘C’ in the right hand column), you will also require a development approval if there is a material change of use.

-For further information in relation to applying for an environmental authority or a development approval for an environmentally relevant activity, including how to prepare your application, the forms and fees applicable and where to lodge your application please refer to www.business.qld.gov.au.
+For further information in relation to applying for an environmental authority or a development approval for an environmentally relevant activity, including how to prepare your application, the forms and fees applicable and where to lodge your application please refer to the business and industry portal.

 - Email: firstname.lastname@example.org